 VICTORIA ARCH – 1993 FELLOW

-Victoria co-wrote Dirty Dancing: Havana Nights and the CBS-TV movie Three Secrets.
-She wrote and directed the short films Quest for the Yeti, Dumped, Bad Man and Miriam Cornsweig’s Farewell Performance.
+Victoria co-wrote Pali Road, Dirty Dancing: Havana Nights, and the CBS-TV movie Three Secrets.
+She wrote and directed the short films Dumped, Quest for the Yeti, Bad Man, and Miriam Cornsweig’s Farewell Performance.

 DOUG ATCHISON – 2000 FELLOW

 Doug directed Akeelah and the Bee from his Nicholl Fellowship-winning script, earning him an NAACP Image Award for best screenplay.
 He also co-wrote Spinning into Butter.
 Most recently, he wrote Brian Banks, which won the Audience Award for Fiction Feature Film at the 2018 LA Film Festival and is a finalist for the 44th Annual Humanitas Prize.

 NIKOLE BECKWITH – 2012 FELLOW

 Nikole directed her Nicholl Fellowship-winning script, Stockholm, Pennsylvania, which premiered at the Sundance Film Festival.
 Nikole also co-wrote the TV movie Beaches and wrote 3 Generations, which premiered at the 2015 Toronto International Film Festival.
 Nikole wrote and directed Together Together.

 CHRIS BESSOUNIAN – 2011 FELLOW